 How to Make a Knife Handle Using 3 Different Materials – G 10, Wood and Stag

-When making any knife, no matter of type or size, it’s crucial to make one with a comfy handle which won’t flip or spin around in hand.
+When making any knife, no matter of type or size, it’s crucial to make one with a comfy handle that won’t flip or spin around in hand.
 The blades are all the same, but it’s the design of handles that makes a difference.
 A proper knife handle is one that feels snugly and secure to the palm.
 It shouldn’t need strong effort to hold, and it shouldn’t feel slippery when wet.

 Ensuring that the knife handle is adequate and safe to use is integral to the success of any knife making newbies.
 Without good concentration and attention applied to the handle of a blade, it could result in unwanted movement and damage the overall effect of the knife itself.

 Also, the poor grip can lead to blistering of the hands.
 There is some beauty to the DIY knife handle.
 The project of making knife handles may take a while, but it’s smooth sailing once you figure out what to do.
 We’ll show you the 3 techniques with different materials on how to make a knife handle.

 G-10 is a laminate made of fiberglass cloth layers, and it’s an incredibly strong material.
 Therefore, unlike more traditional knife handle materials like wood, it will not break, crack, chip, or scratch easily.
 For this task, you’ll need:

 - bare knife,

 - black marker,

 Just follow the next few steps on how to make G-10 knife handle.